 Don’t take photos with people dressed as characters from local lore.
 E.g. a gladiator in Rome.
 You will often be charged a very steep price once you have the picture.
 Wiggling out of it causes a scene.
 This is why many travellers end up paying crazy prices.

 If at all possible at your destination, rent a bicycle to get around.
 Places like Amsterdam are a cyclist’s dream.
 The entire city is planned to allow for convenient biking.
 This way you won’t have to pay any cab or bus fare.
-As a bonus, it’s also good for your bum and the environment!
+As a bonus, it’s also good for your body and the environment!
 If you are spending a long time in one city, look around for transport deals.
 You could find specials on small group train tickets, or buy one, get one free.
 Sometimes you can pay as much as 10% if you book your transport tickets online.

 Sometimes you have to spend money to save money, or just to make your travels a little more convenient.
 For instance, when you need the restroom, public facilities can be a little disappointing.
 In that case, it’s worth it to get a coffee at a nice restaurant.
 Sit, order, and rather use the facilities there.
 Everything is bound to be cleaner and a lot more pleasant.